mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

 on developed methodology in which the historical data of each component such as actor,actress and director that influences the success or failure of a movie is given.
 There will be an Admin section in the application to control the backend where more movies data of a particular film crew will be added(if necessary). the selected movie would compare with a particular actor,actress,director to know if the movie would be a success of failure and this is based on historical data stored in the database.
-The factors such as actor,actrss and director etc can predict the success or failure of the movie. the application helps to predict a new movie and a customer can decide whether to book ticket in advance or not.
+The factors such as actor,actress and director etc can predict the success or failure of the movie. the application helps to predict a new movie and a customer can decide whether to book ticket in advance or not.

 # DATA